AnotherCraft/ac-docs/modding/models.md

 The compiling to `.obj` files is done using the [JSCAD package](https://github.com/AnotherCraft/ac-jscad) that is shiped with the AC client.

 ### Developing/preview of the OpenJSCAD files
 When creating the JSCAD models, it's of course very beneficial to have a live preview of the model.
-This can be done using the [openjscad.xyz website](https://openjscad.xyz/).
+This can be done using the [openjscad.xyz website](https://openjscad.xyz/) (Chrome recommended).
 Loading the model up is a bit unintuitive, as the `Load a JSCAD project` works with project directories, not individual files, but you can load the single `.js` model file up by simply drag & dropping it to the window.

 To make the model files work both in the online editor and with the OpenJSCAD compiler, the header code should look like this:
 ```Javascript